-Jaclyn joined General Motors 20 years ago and sees herself as a model for women and girls to reach the highest levels in the traditionally male-dominated auto industry and other STEM fields.
-A mechanical engineer, Jaclyn leads GM’s tech-driven efforts to make trucks safer, stronger, and fully aligned with the company’s zero-emissions vision.
-Jaclyn is proud of her Chaldean heritage and active in promoting women and diversity across GM.
+Jaclyn joined General Motors 20 years ago and sees herself as a model for women and girls to reach the highest levels in the male-dominated auto industry and other STEM fields.
+A mechanical engineer, she was Executive Chief Engineer of Full Size Trucks before GM promoted her to President and Managing Director of GM Europe in 2022.
+Now based in Zurich, Jaclyn speaks proudly of her Chaldean heritage and actively promotes women and diversity across GM.

 After gaining expertise in healthcare via stints at Deloitte, Goldman Sachs, Bain, and Massachusetts Medicaid, where she was COO, Corbin decided she wanted to revamp the ways substance abuse treatment and mental healthcare are paid for and delivered, particularly for marginalized populations.
 Eleanor Health, which Corbin founded in 2019, applies technology, data, and compassionate teams to provide at-home and in-clinic care.
-Corbin serves on boards that support equity for women and the LGBTQ+ community.
+Corbin serves on the boards of Eleanor and various organizations that support equity for women and the LGBTQ+ community.

 Laura co-founded Code 2040, a nonprofit focused on dismantling structural barriers to diverse and inclusive leadership in tech.
 She then worked on access to capital and DEI as a senior policy adviser in the Obama White House and was head of impact at social innovation fund Echoing Green.
 In 2021, Laura joined Base10 Partners, the first and only black-led VC firm to cross $1B in assets under management, as operating partner.
 Laura has taught social innovation at Stanford and at the American University of Rome.

 Yolanda began her career at the law firm Morrison & Foerster and moved to Gap as a contract attorney in 2003.
-Today, she’s General Counsel of Athleta—a Gap brand focused on “igniting the limitless potential of all women and girls”—as well as Deputy General Counsel at the parent company.
-Yolanda co-leads Gap’s Legal Diversity Committee and has developed initiatives to provide jobs for attorneys who may be overlooked in traditional recruiting efforts.
+She was General Counsel of Athleta—a Gap brand focused on “igniting the limitless potential of all women and girls”—and Gap Inc.’s Deputy General Counsel before being named SVP and General Counsel in early 2023.
+Yolanda also co-leads Gap’s Legal Diversity Committee.
+On a mission to make paths smoother for those behind her, she has developed initiatives to provide jobs for attorneys who tend to be overlooked in traditional recruiting.

 After starting her career in education, Elise worked at IBM Watson and then in venture philanthropy.
 While pursuing her MBA/MA in Education at Stanford, she co-founded Praxis Labs to create immersive VR-enabled learning platforms to train employees to be empathetic and inclusive—and drive inclusion across the workplace.